EluciusFTW/SpectreCoff/README.md

     dotnet run figlet doc            // prints the documentation of the figlet module dotnet run figlet example        // shows examples of the module in action
     ```

+1. **Bonus: Do the same for Dumpify**

+   Along the way we also added a separate module wrapping the functionality of Dumpify following the same principles.
+While the main focus remains with Spectre.Console (hence the name of the package), we do think Dumpify's capabilities are useful and related enough to just slap it on top of our package.

 ## SpectreCoff Package
 SpectreCoff is organized in modules which mirror the features of Spectre.Console.